This post is a compilation and overview of museums, memorials, and other related places in Berlin concerning the Third Reich and the Second World War.

 The gray concrete slab, similar to those blocks in the nearby Holocaust memorial, has a small window in which can be seen a video of two men or two women kissing.

-A plaque to the side provides information in English and German.
+A plaque on the side provides information in English and German.

-Another group the Nazi’s targeted were the Sinti and Romas, a nomadic people.
+Another group the Nazis targeted was the Sinti and Romas, a nomadic people.

 They had long been treated poorly, called antisocial and “beggars and thieves”.